Redesigning how the Air Force accesses fitness reports

 Summary

 As part of our digital transformation work with BESPIN, we redesigned the Air Force Fitness Management System II (AFFMS II) — the tool every uniformed airman uses to generate fitness reports for promotions, deployments, and performance reviews.
-The project replaced one of the most notoriously frustrating user experiences in the Air Force with a streamlined single-page interface that over 500,000 airmen now use to view and download their reports.
+The redesign replaced one of the most notoriously frustrating user experiences in the Air Force with a streamlined single-page interface that over 500,000 airmen now use to view and download their reports.

 The challenge